xzzy/kubernetes-scripts-dev/docs/SetupGuide.md

 5.Copy the contents of the file download in step 2 in to c:\users\<home directory>\.kube\config

-6.create settings.json file in c:\Users\<home directory>\docker-scripts-dev\kubectl\config\
+6.create settings.json file in c:\Users\<home directory>\kumg\config\
-   Add the following json content into the file and update namespace to your namespace.
+   Create directory if ont exist, Add the following json content into the file and update namespace to your namespace.
 ```
 {
     "namespace": "<enter namespace>"